-A dozen orchids to the producers of the Good News of 1940 for select-ing Dick Powell as Master of Ceremonies for their new half-hour show.
+A dozen orchids to the producers of the Good News of 1940 for selecting Dick Powell as Master of Ceremonies for their new half-hour show.
 Since he has joined their group the program has taken on a new sparkle and zest.
-The half hour sparkle and zest.
 The half hour moves at a fast and peppy pace and the pleasing warbling of Dick and Mary Martin whether in solo or duet form is enough for all of us to sit up and beg for more.
-Incidentally why doesn't some wise producer sign these two to coestar in a matien rich. these two to co-star in a motion pic-ture?
-It would surely be as big a hit as their radio romancing.-Miss Sheila Maher, Ridgefield Park, N. J.
+Incidentally why doesn't some wise producer sign these two to co-star in a motion pic-ture?
+It would surely be as big a hit as their radio romancing.-Mi Sheila Maher, Ridgefield Park, N. J.